Stuart Roy Clarke: Career

 The football opus, documenting the changing face of the game, was self-funded initially but then evolved into a touring exhibition hired by various municipalities and shown in 80 museums and art galleries over a 15-year period.
 In 1997 Clarke also opened a permanent gallery to his football work in Ambleside, in the English Lake District.
 The gallery closed in 2012.

-In 2005, he started Cumbria Surrounded, which went on to win the Lakeland Illustrated Book Of The Year in 2010.